ImNotGLaDOS/gan-to-keyboard/README.md

 Remember to hold cube with the right orientation: White center piece up and green center piece front.

-The script do not stores the whole history of moves - only last 100 moves.
-Alse it clears the buffer if not receiving any moves for 10 seconds
+The script does not store the whole history of moves - only last 100 moves.
+Also it clears the buffer if not receiving any moves for 10 seconds

 ## Advanced adjustments

 You can change the script behavior in following ways:
 - You can control how the script treats the buffer after it read some formula.
 To do it you can add in `binds.txt` line `!
-FLUSH` (or replace "FLUSH" with name of other mode) .There are three modes:
+DELETION FLUSH` (or replace "FLUSH" with name of other mode).
+There are three modes:
     - `FLUSH` **(default)**.
 In this mode script clears the whole buffer after reading any formula
     - `POSTFIX`.
 In this mode script will delete only the formula itself remaining all previous history of moves.

         **Example:** You have bind `R U F U' - ctrl`.
 You can do `R U F` 5 times, then do `U'` 5 times and you'll hit `ctrl` 5 times.
 In default mode it wouldn't be possible.
 Note that it wouldn't work with formula `R U R' U'` since `R U R'` + `R U R'` = `R U R' R U R'` = `R U U R'` = `R U2 R'`

     - `KEEP`.
 In this mode script never delete anything from the buffer (except it can't store more than 100 moves).
-Though, the script checking for matching formulas only when it receives new move so it won't hold the key forever if the buffer contains right formula in its end.
+Though, the script checks for matching formulas only when it receives new move so it won't hold the key forever if the buffer contains right formula in its end.

         **Example:** You have bind `R U R' U' - F5`.
 You can do the formula once then do `R R'` continuously.
-The `R R'` will cancel out each other and the end of the buffer again will match the bind.
+The `R R'` will cancel out each other and the end of the buffer will match the bind again.

+- You can control after how much time of inactivity script clears the buffer (default is 10 seconds).
+To do that, add line `!
+IDLE_TIME <float>`, where `<float>` is represented in seconds (but it can be `0.5`). `!
+IDLE_TIME 0` disables this feature

 - You can adjust how long the script will be holding the combination of keys.
 To do that you can add `1.0s` (replace the number with yours) to combination as another key. **Example:** `win+shift+D+3.141s`.
 The default value is `0.01s`.